Hong Kong protesters march demanding leader resign | DW | 16.06.2019

-Protesters in Hong Kong are demanding the city's leader step down and completely withdraw an extradition bill.
+Protesters in Hong Kong are demanding that the city's leader completely withdraw an extradition bill and step down.
 Chief Executive Carrie Lam has only suspended the bill and refused to apologize for promoting it.

 Tens of thousands of protesters, mostly in black, have jammed the streets Sunday demanding that Hong Kong's leader step down even after she suspended work on a controversial extradition bill.